Maintaining status Placement policy Review and notification of progress Reinstatement process Leave of Absence

 ‡ As of autumn 2021, MATH 307, MATH 308, MATH 309, and MATH 324 are renumbered as MATH 207, MATH 208, MATH 209, and MATH 224, respectively.
 Students can apply either the 200- or 300-level number for each course toward their degree requirements.

-- 2. Earn/maintain a 2.50 UW ENGRUD grade point average (GPA) across the above courses:
+- 2. Maintain a minimum of a 2.50 UW ENGRUD grade point average (GPA) across mathematics, science, English composition, computer programming, and engineering courses completed after matriculation at the UW:

 - You must maintain a 2.50 GPA across the courses listed above taken at UW (not a 2.5 in each individual course).
 Grades in courses taken at another school are not counted as part of your UW ENGRUD GPA.